mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 I have since become convinced that AC at bedtime is worth every penny.
 I bought a plug timer for the AC, which allows me to fine tune beyond the existing options (basically "on" and "off").
 I'll usually have it run until 1 or 2 a.m., then have the plug timer turn off to save a buck.
+I redeployed my army of fans from cross ventilation duty to blow AC from the unit in the living room into my sleep area.
 I'd really like to do something [more cleverer](#SmartHome), but my loud Reagan-box runs on a 240 volt plug.
 (You know, the kind you might plug your laundry machine or industrial grow light in with.)